Septic Services in Seguin, TX

 Blackland Prairie Clay and the Hill Country Transition

 Seguin sits at a geological crossroads.
-According to the USDA Soil Survey of Guadalupe County, the southeastern parts of the county feature classic Blackland Prairie soils (Branyon and Burleson series), with deep, heavy clay that drains slowly and expands and contracts with moisture changes.
+The southeastern parts of Guadalupe County are classic Blackland Prairie, with deep, heavy clay soils (Branyon and Burleson series) that drain slowly and expand and contract with moisture changes.
 These shrink-swell clays put constant stress on buried infrastructure, including septic tanks and drain field lines.
-During wet periods, the clay becomes nearly impermeable, which can cause ponding and slow wastewater absorption.
+During wet periods, the clay becomes nearly impermeable, which can cause ponding and slow effluent absorption.

 Move northwest toward New Braunfels and Canyon Lake, and the terrain shifts to Hill Country limestone with shallow, rocky soils and exposed bedrock.
 Properties on the western edge of Guadalupe County may encounter limestone just 12-24 inches below the surface, limiting where drain fields can go and sometimes requiring alternative system designs.